skistaddy/bear.ski/README.md

 # bear.ski
 This is my website!
-I made it using Angular, Bootstrap, Node.js and TypeScript.
+I made it using Angular, Bootstrap, SASS, Node.js and TypeScript.

 # Deploy
 If you want to run this on your own system it's as easy as running the following.